STCollier/Cubing-Timer/README.md

 I kinda forgot how WCA timer alerts work, so when you get a +2 and DNF it's probably wrong.

-Someone please push a commit with better CSS styling, I'm too lazy to do it :D
+~~Someone please push a commit with better CSS styling, I'm too lazy to do it~~